l0k0ms/log-workshop/README.md

 * The [Datadog APM feature enabled][9]
 * The [Datadog Log-management feature enabled][8]

+Clone this repository on your local computer and you are ready to go !

 ## Reaching 100% visibility with metrics traces and logs

 Go in [workshop/exercise_1](/workshop/exercise_1) and follow the `README.md` instructions.